 Even though data professionals have the capabilities to execute high-quality analytics and business solutions, they’re not speaking the same language as some of the business stakeholders, and they can’t seem to get across this divide to communicate insights.
 The problem is there’s no translator between these two groups.

-The Pragmatic Data Analysis Model (also referred to as the Pragmatic Data Insights Model) addresses this problem in a tangible way by giving teams a process that can lead them to success.
+The Pragmatic Data Insights Model addresses this problem in a tangible way by giving teams a process that can lead them to success.

 Here are some questions we answered during a recent webinar on how to best implement the model.